wso2/docs-apk/en/docs/create-api/create-and-attach-api-policies/model-based-round-robin/model-based-round-robin-via-rest-api.md

-# Model based round robin via APK Conf
+# Model-Based Round Robin via APK Conf

-This functionality enables Model-based round-robin which can be used to route requests to different LLM backends with a specific AI model.
-This guide explains how to enable model based round robin via the APK-Conf file.
+This feature enables model-based round-robin routing, distributing requests among multiple LLM backends according to specified AI models.
+This guide explains how to configure model-based round robin using the APK-Conf file.

-### Step 1 - Add the request Model Based Round Robin policy to the apk-conf file
+### Step 1 – Add the Model-Based Round Robin Policy to the apk-conf File

-A sample Model Based Round Robin Policy configuration is given below.
+Below is a sample policy configuration for model-based round robin:

 ```
 apiPolicies: